-Note: If the driver's window detects resistance when closing (e.g. tree branch, etc.), it stops and then lowers again by a few centimetres.
+NB: if the driver's window detects resistance when closing (e.g.: fingers, branch of a tree, etc.), it stops and then lowers again by a few centimetres.

 In case of a fault when closing a window, the system reverts to normal mode: pull the switch concerned up as often as necessary to fully close the window (the window will close gradually), hold the switch (still on the closure side) for one second then lower and raise the window fully to reinitialise the system.